 Empower Agents to Handle Problems

-Constructive criticism is only valuable if an employee uses it to improve her performance.
-If agents do not have the power to effect change, things will stay the same no matter how many times you discuss performance issues.
+Constructive criticism is only valuable if an employee uses it to improve their performance.
+If agents do not have the power to create change, things will stay the same no matter how many times you discuss performance issues.
 If company policies need to be changed to give employees more control, talk to executives about making the necessary changes.

 Follow Up on Goals